What TSA Allows and Restricts: A-Z Travel Security Guide

 What Exactly Is TSA PreCheck?

-TSA PreCheck simply means you have clearance to move through security checkpoints easily.
+TSA PreCheck is a program that offers expedited screening for eligible travelers at participating airports.
 In other words, you apply and undergo a background check to prove you are a safe bet.
 Because of your background clearance, you have special perks that other passengers may not get, like you can leave your shoes on, leaving your jacket or sweater on, and keeping your electronics in your bags.
-PreCheck is like everything TSA approved and a bit more to help you glide through security.

 You must apply, get your fingerprints, and get a background check to become TSA PreCheck.
 But once you pass all the checks, you are good to go for 5 years.
 TSA PreCheck just makes your travel life a bit faster and easier.